PugarHuda/inflaStop/README.md

 InflaStop addresses these challenges by offering:

-- **Inflation Protection**: A USD-backed stablecoin ensures stability and security.
+- **Inflation Protection**: A USDe-backed stablecoin ensures stability and security.
 - **No-Interest Loans**: Borrow without interest and repay seamlessly from yield.
 - **Fair Yield Distribution**:
   - 80% of the yield is returned to users.